-To support our RCH-01 and RCS-01 products, we are developing a second generation dermal injector device.
-The RCI-02 Injector, now in production design, will be able to deliver programmable volumes of substances into programed depths to specific layers of the skin in a constant form with minimal pressure or shear stress, ensuring the injected substance is viable and healthy after application.
+To support our RCH-01 and RCS-01 products, we have developed a second generation dermal injector device.
+The RCI-02 Injector is able to deliver programmable volumes of substances into programed depths to specific layers of the skin in a constant form with minimal pressure or shear stress, ensuring the injected substance is viable and healthy after application.
 By improving the conditions of substance delivery, we improve the chances of success in the treatment of the patient.
 A significant feature of the new device is the incorporation of a cooling element at the injection site, thus removing the need for an anesthetic.
 This is a significant improvement over current syringe-type devices where an anesthetic is required prior to injection.